Lurk/ac2023/readme.md

 `1044`,  but `That's not the right answer; your answer is too high.
 Curiously, it's the right answer for someone else; you might be logged in to the wrong account or just unlucky`.
 Yes.
 That's who I am.
 Unlucky :)

+In the current implementation I am getting the `current_best` from path only when algorithm on a last tile.
+Because of caching, that happens only a few initial times.
+At the same time cache contains the missing part of calculation.
+I can improve that part while thinking how to fix actual error.

+While updating that thing I have one more idea regarding `current_best` instead of `usize::MAX` I can use worst case which is longest path times highest tile value.
+Where longest past is length of `(side 1 + side 2) * 9`.

+That made test fail.
+Which make me thinking that `current_best` and caching are preventing from visiting some of the tiles.
+Without cache everything is too slow, so I am back to the same question - should I continue look for a way to optimize amount of branches, or should I look for a completely new approach.
+Looks like optimizing branches are not as easy as I hoped it would be.
+Time to get of the keyboard and think of a new approach.